drajer-health/uds-plus/input/pagecontent/StructureDefinition-de-identified-uds-plus-patient-intro.md

 **Usage of Data Absent Reason Extension**

 For the UDS+ reporting, the patient data is de-identified and in the process zip codes may be masked to a value of "00000".
 In these cases the dataAbsentReason extension must be added to identify that the data is "masked".
-Similarly if the zip code is not known, a value of "00000" must be sent with a dataAbsentReason of "unknown".
+If the zip code is not known, a value of "00000" must be sent with a dataAbsentReason of "unknown".
+If the zip code is outside the country, a value of "00000" must be sent with a dataAbsentReason of "unsupported".

 **Birth Sex Additional Constraints**